 Online Doctor of Education (EdD) Programs in Delaware

 There is currently only one school in Delaware where students can pursue a Doctor of Education online.
-Wilmington University in New Castle has two EdD programs that can be completed through entirely online study, with no campus visits required.
-The school offers an online EdD in Higher Education Leadership, as well as an EdD in Organizational Leadership, Learning, and Innovation with three different concentration options: Strategic Leadership, Workplace Learning and Talent Development, or the ability to design a unique plan of study based on one’s professional objectives.
+Wilmington University (WilmU) in New Castle has two EdD programs that can be completed through entirely online study, with no campus visits required.
+The school offers an online EdD in Educational Leadership (K-12) that features pathways in Teacher Leadership, Building Leadership, and District Leadership.
+WilmU also offers an EdD in Organizational Leadership, Learning, and Innovation with three different concentration options: Strategic Leadership, Workplace Learning and Talent Development; students also have the ability to design a unique plan of study based on their professional objectives.

-Wilmington University is a nonprofit institution, regionally accredited by the Middle State Commission on Higher Education (MSCHE).
+Wilmington University is regionally accredited by the Middle State Commission on Higher Education (MSCHE).
 Its College of Education is also accredited by the Council for the Accreditation of Teacher Preparation (CAEP).
 To learn more about the school’s online EdD programs, continue reading below.

 Schools in Delaware with Online EdD Programs